Dogs in Hot Cars: Essential Summer Safety Tips

 - 5 min read

-Why Dogs Die in Hot Cars
+Understanding the Risks of Leaving Dogs in Hot Cars

-Every summer, dogs in hot cars suffer and die.
-Even on a mild 23°C (73°F) day, your car's interior can reach a deadly 39°C (102°F) within 25 minutes and climb to 43°C (109°F) within an hour.
+Every summer, dogs suffer and die in hot cars.
+Even on a mild 23°C (73°F) day, the interior of your car can reach a deadly 39°C (102°F) within just 25 minutes.
+Within an hour, it can climb to 43°C (109°F).

 The simple rule: Never leave dogs in hot cars when it's 20°C (68°F) or warmer outside.

-Heat Stroke Warning Signs
+Recognizing Heat Stroke Warning Signs

-Dogs in hot cars are at severe risk of heat stroke.
+Dogs left in hot cars are at severe risk of heat stroke.
 When temperatures exceed 28°C (82°F), panting becomes dangerously ineffective.

-Heat stroke symptoms:
+Heat stroke symptoms include:

 Excessive panting and drooling